quotient-im/Quaternion/BUILDING.md

 1. Install Qt5, using their official installer.
 If for some reason you need to use Qt 5.2.1, select its Add-ons component in the installer as well; for later versions, no extras are needed.
 If you don't have a toolchain and/or IDE, you can easily get one by selecting Qt Creator and at least one toolchain under Qt Creator.
 At least Qt 5.3 is recommended on Windows; `windeployqt` in Qt 5.2.1 is not functional enough to provide a standalone installation for Quaternion though you can still compile and run from your build directory.
 1. Make sure CMake knows about Qt and the toolchain - the easiest way is to run a qtenv2.bat script that can be found in `C:\Qt\<Qt version>\<toolchain>\bin` (assuming you installed Qt to `C:\Qt`).
 The only thing it does is adding necessary paths to PATH - you might not want to run it on system startup but it's very handy to setup environment before building.
 Setting CMAKE_PREFIX_PATH, the same way as for OS X (see above), also helps.

 There are no official MinGW-based 64-bit packages for Qt.
 If you're determined to build 64-bit Quaternion, either use a Visual Studio toolchain or build Qt5 yourself as described in Qt documentation.
+Be prepared that a VS 64-bit build won't give you a working Quaternion - the last time checked Quaternion ran but could not get anything from the network.
+PRs are welcome.

 ### Build
 In the root directory of the project sources: